 Sometimes the most significant moments in our lives arrive after the greatest struggles.
 The opposite can also be true.
 My terrifying medical ordeal led me to walk away from work.
 After my husband was physically assaulted in the workplace, he had to reinvent himself.
 Before COVID struck, I intended to return to work.
 Now, I don’t want a career.

 A messy life feels somewhat inevitable to me.
 I can balance our checkbooks, straighten our home, become a loving parent to my husband and children, and still feel the messiness of it.
 Messiness is like death.
 It comes whether I like it or not.

-The Messy Parts of Life
+Talking About the Messy Parts of Life

 The Internet is full of websites that provide me with perfectly rosy pictures, but I’m naturally drawn to stories written from an authentic and often messy perspective.

 Any robot can sit behind a screen typing financial facts for me to read.
 Some people prefer those bland details, but I’d much prefer an open and honest personal narrative.

 Can you imagine watching a movie where the main character never makes a mistake, and nothing ever goes wrong?
 How boring would that story be?

 I enjoy reading about the best moments in a blogger’s life.
 I celebrate their accomplishments, but sometimes I crave the messiness of life.
 Deep down, I want to see that others can overcome struggles too.

 Penny recently wrote about this.
 She said, “What I need from you is proof that you struggled, too.
 I need to see that the challenges that I face don’t set me apart from you.
 Instead, that’s what we have in common.”